-These shorts not only stow keys but can fit your mobile device as well.
+These shorts not only stow keys but can also fit your mobile device.

-There are other brands out there but Wolaco is known for their durable wear that can last a really long time as well as help with your overall performance.
+There are other brands out there, but Wolaco is known for its durable wear that can last a long time and help with your overall performance.

 4.)
 Key Wristband

-Probably the cheapest and simplest methods, a key wristband might just be your new best friend while you’re on those oh so lovely runs.
+Probably the cheapest and simplest method, a key wristband might just be your new best friend while you’re on those oh-so-lovely runs.

 FitKicks has a solid version of this that I’m sure you’ll find to be a nice little accessory to add to your lifestyle

-They go for around $9 on Amazon.com, so you won’t be needing a loan for this.
+They go for around $9 on Amazon.com, so you won’t need a loan.

 5.)
 Running Belt

-Not only does it flip to secure your keys but it can hold a whole lot more.
+Not only does it flip to secure your keys, but it can also hold a lot more.

 Being that pretty much the whole belt is a pocket, you can fit everything around your waist.